mgonzaleza/ora_laravel/readme.md

 1. run `composer install`;
 2. run `php artisan migrate --seed`;

+## Swagger API Documentation
+The documentation is accessible at: /api/documentation You could remove the '/storage/api-docs' folder and regenerate the docs by
+running: `php artisan l5-swagger:generate`

 ## Secrets Generation

 Every time you create a new project starting from this repository, the _php artisan jwt:generate_ command will be executed.